manighahrmani/kitten/README.md

 [Worksheet 0](https://docs.google.com/document/d/1-Whyq8QIRzTl00rSeeeO70deLPhB3_tEREvbEE2ALkE/edit?usp=sharing) guides you through the installation of Cargo and creation of the code at [worksheet-0 branch](https://github.com/manighahrmani/kitten/tree/worksheet-0).

-## Further reading
+## Further reading ##

-Worksheet 0 is mainly based on [The Rust Programming Language textbook](https://doc.rust-lang.org/book/).
+The textbook used to write the worksheets is [The Rust Programming Language textbook](https://doc.rust-lang.org/book/).

-We recommend reading the first chapter of this book at this stage.